Rimutaka Incline: Museum

 A museum dedicated to the preservation of the only remaining H-class "Fell" locomotive was opened at Featherston in 1984.
 H 199 had previously been given to the town of Featherston, and had been a static display in a local park from 1958.
 Later, a lease was secured on F 210, the sole remaining Fell brake van, which is now also on display in the museum.

 Rail trail

 A resurgence of public interest in the incline followed the publication of a book in 1976 and the opening of the Fell Engine Museum in the early 1980s, prompting the New Zealand Forest Service to re-establish access to Cross Creek in 1984.
+Interest increased following the publishing of an article in the NZ Runner magazine "Try this Run" in the November-December 1984 issue, which promoted this incline as a backcountry running opportunity [Issue No 35, ISSN 0110-5248].
 The official opening of a rail trail using the formation of the original railway line from Cross Creek to Kaitoke followed in 1987.
 It is today one of the more popular recreational facilities in the region and forms part of the Remutaka Forest Park.